The Telecommunications Industry Levy (TIL)

 The TIL continues to fund the payment of contractors, grant recipients and eligible administrative costs to ensure continuity of key safeguards required under the telecommunications universal service obligations.
 The TIL provides for:

 - reasonably accessible standard telephone services and payphone services to all Australians on an equitable basis, regardless of where they live or carry on business;

 - a national telephone service to enable people with a hearing or speech impediment to make and receive telephone calls;

 - delivery of other public policy telecommunications outcomes

 How is the TIL assessed?

+The TIL is based on the costs incurred by the Universal Service provider in the prior year.
 Contributions to the TIL are proportional to each participating person’s eligible revenue for the previous financial year.
-The calculation of this levy is set out in the Levy Amount Formula Modification Determination 2015 (Levy Determination), made under subsection 50(2) of the TCPSS Act.
+The calculation of this levy is set out in the Telecommunications (Consumer Protections and Service Standards) (Levy Formula Modification) Determination 2019, made under subsection 50(2) of the TCPSS Act.

 When will each year’s TIL assessments be made?

-Within four months after each period (by the end of October), the Secretary of the Department must prepare a written statement setting out the overall levy target amount for the period (the total costs of contracts, grants and administrative costs incurred during that period) and a breakdown of the amount in accordance with section 42 of the TCPSS Act.
+Within four months after each period (by 31st October), the Secretary of the Department of Communications and the Arts must prepare a written statement setting out the OLTA for the period (the total costs of contracts, grants and administrative costs incurred during that period) and a breakdown of the amount in accordance with section 42 of the TCPSS Act.

 For further information, please refer to the following legislative instruments.